 Deadline to Apply: October 3, 2025

-Dr. Chatzea interned for one week at Lions Eye Bank of Wisconsin followed by attending the 2025 Annual Meeting in San Diego.
-Her personal account is below.
+Dr. Höllhumer interned for one week at Lions Gift of Sight followed by attending the 2026 Annual Meeting in Indianapolis.
+His personal account is below.